 Represented an individual charged with alleged involvement in a multi-handed conspiracy to rob, wounding with intent and firearms offences.

-Currently instructed in relation to an individual charged as part of a multi-handed conspiracy to manufacture, supply and distribute controlled drugs throughout the North West of England.
+Represented an individual charged as part of a multi-handed conspiracy to manufacture, supply and distribute controlled drugs throughout the North West of England.

-Currently instructed in relation to an individual charged as part of a multi-handed conspiracy to supply controlled drugs in the North East of England.
+Represented an individual charged as part of a multi-handed conspiracy to supply controlled drugs in the North East of England.

 Represented a 17-year old individual charged with the murder of another juvenile.
 The case involved issues of fitness to plead and the ability to form the specific intention to be guilty of murder.